Gordon Anderson, D.Min. Ministry Director

 “As a college student I can remember sitting way up in the rafters of the arena at the University of Illinois, attending the Urbana Mission Conference,” Dan says.
 “It was New Year’s Eve, December 31, 1979, and Billy Graham was delivering the closing message.
 He spoke about giving our lives in service to God and closed by asking everyone who was willing to follow God’s call to serve Him to stand up.
 I stayed glued to my seat, certain that I was the only one in the whole arena who was too selfish, too frightened, too unwilling to totally surrender control to God’s leading.
 But God would have His way with my life, anyway.
 And for the last twenty-five years it has been the joy of my life to serve Him with my skills and gifts in non-profit finance and administration.”

-Considering the call to service one of God’s many blessings, Dan has been serving as InFaith’s director of finance since fall 2012.
+Considering the call to service one of God’s many blessings, Dan has been serving with InFaith since Fall 2012.
 The spiritual blessings God has given him overflow to our mission as he oversees financial details for our donors and staff.